What is a mandala, purposes and how to make a mandala

 Watch the full video to make your own Peace and Love mandala!

-For printed mandalas and greeting cards with mandalas and meditation theme, visit my Etsy shop!
+For printed mandalas with positive affirmations and greeting cards, visit my store!

-If you enjoyed this article, share it on your social medias!
+If you enjoyed this article, share it on your social media!

 Chantal Rioux